alexandrustefanescu/angular-nestjs/apps/backend/README.md

 # Backend - NestJS Todo API

-A production-ready REST API built with NestJS, Fastify, and PostgreSQL using Prisma ORM.
+A production-ready REST API built with NestJS, Fastify, and PostgreSQL using TypeORM.
 This backend provides a complete CRUD interface for managing todos with security best practices, comprehensive validation, and API documentation.

 ## 📋 Table of Contents